 His impatience turned out to be a blessing for us, however.
 He ended up just in front of us, and it turned out that his small yacht could barely make five knots.
-Since overtaking in the canal is forbidden, we had a much more leisurely view of the canal than we would otherwise have had despite the near constant calls from the control tower for me to “go faster!”
+Since overtaking in the canal is forbidden, we had a much more leisurely view of the canal than we would otherwise have had despite the near-constant calls from the control tower for me to “go faster!”

-In the Corinth canal
+Sailing in the canal

 The canal is arrow-straight, so there is no difficulty in steering the yacht and admiring the view at the same time.
 Not running over the small yacht in front was a bit more of a challenge, however!
-With occasional use of the autopilot it’s even possible to take photos.
+With occasional use of the autopilot, it’s even possible to take photos.

 The eastern end of the canal is fairly low and the walls slowly rise to tower above you where the road bridges cross (the maximum height of the walls is 79 meters).
 We could see lots of people on the bridges watching us so we waved at them, and they all waved back!